fleazhang/cse15l-lab-reports/labreport1.md

 ![Image](cd.png)

-Inputting the command `ls -lat` will list the content of the given directory `lat` as shown in the image below:
+Inputting the command `ls -lat` is similiar to running `ls -l -a -t`.
+This command will display the all the given entries/files sorted by their modification time in a long list format as shown in the image below:

 ![Image](lslat.png)